-St John’s wort is a herbal remedy made from the flowers and unopened buds of the plant of the same name.
+St John’s wort is a herbal remedy made from the flowers and unopened buds of the plant.
 It is a popular complementary therapy for mild to moderate depression.
 There is some scientific evidence to show that St John’s wort can help to reduce mild or moderate depression.
 But doctors have concerns about the possible side effects and the fact that it can interact with some cancer treatments.

 Scientists believe that chemicals in the brain (neurotransmitters) play a part in causing depression.
 Two of the active ingredients in St John’s wort – hypericin and hyperforin – may change the activity of these neurotransmitters.

-It is quite normal to feel this way.
-It is not surprising that people who have cancer and feel very sad look for ways to help treat their depression.
+It's not surprising that people look for ways to help treat their depression.
 The press has often reported St John’s wort as a wonder drug to treat depression and help people to feel better.

 Many people also see St John’s wort as a non toxic and natural therapy that is safe to use.
 People with cancer may also use St John’s wort rather than talk to their doctor or nurse about feeling sad or depressed.
 You can get it over the counter without a prescription.
 But you do need to be careful.
 Generally the side effects of St John’s wort are mild but it can interact with some other types of drugs so it is important to check with your doctor before taking it.